The concepts and connections between concepts which are to receive special

 large) need not be more cumbersome, not even or hardly longer, than in

-natural languages which use the base-10 system.
+natural languages which use the radix-10 system.

 Well, the phrase for 80 happens to be at least one syllable longer, but